jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 This is a good start, but I need to test and improve the structure.
 There a few points that should be addressed.
 Based on the participant codes, I could see that the notes in “customizing recipes” came from one person.
 To see if theme works, I need to see if there are other notes from other research sessions.

 As I read more of the notes, I realize that there are not many notes that fit “customizing recipes” in the sense of deliberately adding or changing ingredients: These were mostly from just one participant.
 But there are notes from research with other participants on not doing exactly what is written in the recipes, like:

 * I didn't have shallots, but I did use onions.
-* It tastes good even if I don't let is simmer for two hours.
+* It tastes good even if I don't let it simmer for two hours.

 I added these notes to the group “customizing recipes”.
 However, these notes were more about finding good compromises in terms of available ingredients or dietary preferences.
 I renamed the group to “modify recipes”, which I found to reflect the notes’ content better than “customizing recipes”.
 <!-- EXAMPLE-END -->